Raigyo/mean-stack-whisky/README.md

 `npm i sharp`

-- [passport](https://www.npmjs.com/package/passport): Passport is Express-compatible authentication middleware for Node.js..
+- [passport](https://www.npmjs.com/package/passport): Passport is Express-compatible authentication middleware for Node.js.

 `npm i passport cookie-parser express-session passport-local`

+- [dotenv](https://www.npmjs.com/package/dotenv): PDotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
+Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology..

+`npm i dotenv`

 ### APP